The U-182: the Commander and Crew

 His wedding photo from 1942. (© Sharkhunters International, Inc)

-A photo presumably taken at the U-182 commisioning.
-Franz Dietl, Ubermachinisten is believed to be second from right.
+This photo as provided by Dr. Reichle was presumably taken at the U-182 commissioning.
+Obermaschinist Fritz Reichle is second from the left.
+Ubermachinisten Franz Dietl is believed to be second from right.
 Clausen is in the center.
-His daughter provided the following information:

 photo is from the estate of Anna Dietl widow, mother of the chief